·11 min read

 Is Bukit Bintang a good area to invest in property?

 Yes, for rental income.
-Bukit Bintang delivers the highest gross yields in the Golden Triangle at 4.5–6.5%, driven by diversified tenant demand from professionals, hospitality workers, and short-stay visitors near Pavilion KL.
+Bukit Bintang delivers the highest gross yields in the Golden Triangle at 4.5 to 6.5%, driven by diversified tenant demand from professionals, hospitality workers, and short-stay visitors near Pavilion KL.

 What rental yield can you expect in Bukit Bintang?